sophsoph321/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-kubernetes-extension.md

 #!/bin/bash

 # Set release name and namespace
-RELEASE_NAME=$1 # release_name is the name of the azure ml extension helm release NAMESPACE=$2 # namespace is the azure ml extension's namespace.
+RELEASE_NAME=$1 # release_name is the name of the Azure Machine Learning extension helm release NAMESPACE=$2 # namespace is the Azure Machine Learning extension's namespace.
 Default value is azureml

 # Validate input
 if [[ -z "$RELEASE_NAME" || -z "$NAMESPACE" ]]; then